TritonDataCenter/triton-cmon-agent/docs/README.md

 Only the last value will be used.
 Any help text will be ignored for these options.
 Note also that the only supported `option` is `ttl`.
-You cannot set the `timeout` value via the output of your plugin.
+You cannot set the `timeout` value via the output of the plugin.

 ## Important Plugin Restrictions

  * If a plugin runs longer than its timeout, it will be killed.
- * If a plugin outputs more than `PLUGIN_MAX_OUTPUT` (10KiB currently) it will be killed.
+ * If a plugin outputs more than `PLUGIN_MAX_OUTPUT` (500KiB currently) it will be killed.
  * If a plugin is not owned by root, it will not run.
  * If the plugin directory is now owned by root, plugins will not be loaded.
- * If the help text is missing (there are only 3 instead of 4 fields) the metric name will be used as the help text.
+ * If the help text is missing (there are only 3 instead of 4 fields) in a non-Prometheus metric or the "# HELP" line is missing in a Prometheus formatted metric, the metric name will be used as the help text.
  * Plugins can cause delays for non-cached results.
  * It is up to the creator of the plugin to follow or not follow the prometheus naming guidelines: https://prometheus.io/docs/practices/naming/
  * cmon-agent makes an attempt to prevent plugins from breaking it or the system, but it's still easy for plugins to do bad things, and they run as root.